Site menu

 Independent review

-When the County Council has fully investigated a complaint, and there appears to be no merit in a further investigation at a higher stage of the complaints process, the complainant will be advised that they can refer their complaint to the Local Government and Social Care Ombudsman.
+When the County Council has fully investigated a complaint, the complainant will be advised that they can refer their complaint to the Local Government and Social Care Ombudsman.

 If your complaint relates to poor care that you have seen or experienced, your complaint will be investigated under the statutory Adult Social Care Complaints procedure which can be found on our website.
 You should also tell the Care Quality Commission (CQC) who oversee all regulated adult care services.
 They are not able to take forward complaints on your behalf, but sharing information about poor care helps them to protect others from going through the same experience.
 More information about this service can be found on the CQC website.